vahidhedayati/ajaxdependancyselection/README.md

  		String name
 		static belongsTo = [PrimaryDomain ]
 	}

+Now within your call the bindid would be:

+	bindid="secondarydomain"

 This you would use g:selectPrimaryNR the bindid is secondarydomain the field highlighted in bold above as the bindid